-This course is intended for junior Linux Systems Administrators who wish to advance their knowledge, and administrators of other Unix versions or Windows who wish to become Linux System Administrators.
+This course is intended for junior and mid-level Linux Systems Administrators who wish to advance their knowledge, and administrators of other Unix versions or Windows who wish to become Linux System Administrators.
 This class is heavily oriented towards hands-on activities.
 At least half of the class time is allotted to lab projects.
-The class is based on Fedora because it is the upstream distribution for Red Hat Linux.
 Experienced Linux System Administrators also find this class valuable.

 Taken from my own experiences accumulated during more than 15 years of using Linux, and developed using my knowledge and experience as a course developer and trainer for both IBM and Red Hat, this class covers the practical aspects of Linux System Administration.
 It builds upon the foundation of the “Philosophy of Linux” in a way that helps the student understand how and why things are done as they are.

 Our courses are always highly rated and well reviewed.
 Here are some comments from previous students taken directly from the course evaluation forms.

 Students attending this class have a choice of which distribution on which they wish to concentrate and to use for lab projects.
 This class can be taught with either Fedora because it is the upstream distribution for Red Hat Enterprise Linux (RHEL) and provides some insight into features and functions that may show up in RHEL in the future, or on CentOS as it reflects the current state of RHEL.